kfu02/scorekeeping-chatbot/README.md

 ## TO-DO:

-- [ ] Create admin privileges – users who have the ability to modify the whitelist and scoreboard
 - [ ] Devise a better method of data storage than local text files (Google Sheets, perhaps)
 - [ ] Make `command_list.txt` based on actual commands used rather than hardcoding it